Stan-Gobien/PVdiary2-Docker/README.md

 ## Setup

-Create the folders.
+Create the folders.<br>
-If you change the paths remember to adjust the docker-compose.yml to reflect that.
+If you change the paths remember to adjust the docker-compose.yml to reflect that.<br>
-If use absolute paths because if prefer deploying my compose stacks using portainer.
+I use absolute paths because if prefer deploying my compose stacks using portainer.

     mkdir -p /data/containers/pvdiary2/data/
     mkdir -p /data/containers/pvdiary2/scripts/